iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nemours.android.careconnect___12.0.16.005_01/report.md

 > Very helpful<br> :date: __2020-11-14 18:10:53__

 > Easy set up, Very easy to navigate, Sounds and Visual Amazing...<br> :date: __2020-10-28 12:20:59__

-> Cool, saves time and travel funds.<br> :date: __2020-10-22 15:40:43__

-> First time using this app and I have to say it was great No technical issues everything was good: Clarity, visibility,.. very satisfied and happy thank you so much<br> :date: __2020-10-19 18:22:14__